From the St. Nicholas monthly bulletin…

 Church Rules for Confession and Holy Communion

 Some have asked about how to prepare for Holy Communion.
 We present the following article by Archpriest Gregory Naumenko from the website of his parish, the Protection of the Mother of God Russian Orthodox Church in Rochester, NY.
 The article is available in both English and Russian.
 While some of our people may not have observed all these rules before, the following gives guidelines as to how to be better prepared.
-If you have any questions please address them to Fr George.
+If you have any questions please address them to your priest.

 Those who desire to partake of Confession and Commune of the Holy Mysteries must prepare properly according to the rules instituted by the Holy Orthodox Church.
 Namely: